vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 armeḍThe scene is set in the mountains, where the rest of the Kirātārjunīya myth takes place.
 A lion is visible in a mountain cave at the foot.

-Despite the striking similarities between the Deogarh and Nagarī panels, we are not convinced that the figure to the left of Arjuna is indeed Nārāyan. a.
+Despite the striking similarities between the Deogarh and Nagarī panels, we are not convinced that the figure to the left of Arjuna is indeed Nārāyaṇa.
 Instead we think it more likely that the person Arjuna is speaking to is ‘the ascetic (tapasvin), blazing with the lustre of brahman, tawny, with matted hair and lean’, 42 who is no other than Indra in disguise.
 This brahmin asks Arjuna why he has come in full armour and requests him to leave behind his bow (MBh 3.38.32–34).
 The bow may indeed be visible in the present panel to Arjuna’s right side.

-After this brahmin failed to have Arjuna give up his resolve, he reveals his true identity and offers a boon.
-Arjuna replies:
+After this brahmin failed to have Arjuna give up his resolve, he reveals his true identity and offers a booṇArjuna replies:

 I do not want wishes of worlds, or divinity, still less happiness, nor the sovereignty over all the gods, overlord of the Thirty!
 If I leave my brothers in the wilderness without avenging the feud, I shall find infamy in all the worlds for time without end.
 43

 These are the proud words of the Ks.atriya, the quintessence of the Kirātā rjunīya.
 Confronted with so much self-confidence, Indra can think of nothing better than to refer Arjuna to ‘the three-eyed, trident-bearing Lord of Beings, Siva’. ´ 44

-The similarity of the Nagarī panel with the one in Deogarh and other Nara– Nārāyan. a representations is, however, not coincidence, but serves as a reminder to the onlooker that Arjuna is Nara.
+The similarity of the Nagarī panel with the one in Deogarh and other Nara– Nārāyaṇa representations is, however, not coincidence, but serves as a reminder to the onlooker that Arjuna is Nara.
 In Bhāravi’s Kirātārjunīya (12.33) Siva ´ explains to the seers that Arjuna is in fact an incarnation of Nara, a part of the Primaeval Man (Adipurus ¯ .a).
 And, he says, there is Acyuta.
-Nara and Acyuta have been asked by Brahmā to go among men to protect creation by killing demons, 45 but ‘Nārāyan. a’ as such does not figure in Bhāravi’s work.
+Nara and Acyuta have been asked by Brahmā to go among men to protect creation by killing demons, 45 but ‘Nārāyaṇa’ as such does not figure in Bhāravi’s work.

-Nara is said to have been created by Deva Nīlalohita in Skandapurān. a 6.
-He had issued from the mirror image of Vis.n. u, who was reflected in the blood that the latter had himself donated to Nīlalohita’s begging bowl.
-This begging bowl is said in SP 6.1 to be Brahmā’s Head (brahman. ah. śirah.), that is, his fifth one, which had been chopped off in SP 5 and was then used by Siva/Nīlalohita ´ on his rounds for alms.
+Nara is said to have been created by Deva Nīlalohita in Skandapurāṇa 6.
+He had issued from the mirror image of Vis.ṇu, who was reflected in the blood that the latter had himself donated to Nīlalohita’s begging bowl.
+This begging bowl is said in SP 6.1 to be Brahmā’s Head (brahmaṇah. śirah.), that is, his fifth one, which had been chopped off in SP 5 and was then used by Siva/Nīlalohita ´ on his rounds for alms.
 46

-After Deva (i.e. Nīlalohita) has seen (Vis.n. u’s) reflection in the liquid (rasa) within the skull (kapāla), he issues forth (a) man (purus.a) resembling Vis.n. u in strength.
+After Deva (i.e. Nīlalohita) has seen (Vis.ṇu’s) reflection in the liquid (rasa) within the skull (kapāla), he issues forth (a) man (purus.a) resembling Vis.ṇu in strength.

 42 MBh 3.38.31: tato ’paśyat savyasācī vr.ks.am¯ule tapasvinam | brāhmyā śriyā dīpyamānam. piṅgalam. jat.ilam. kr.śam k 31 k 43 MBh 3.38.40cd–41 (tr. van Buitenen): na lokān na punah. kāmān na devatvam. kutah. sukham k 40 k na ca sarvāmaraiśvaryam. kāmaye tridaśādhipa | bhrāt¯r.m. s tān vipine tyaktvā vairam apratiyātya ca | akīrtim. sarvalokes.u gaccheyam. śāśvatīh. samāh. k 41 k 44 MBh 3.38.43: bh¯uteśam. tryaks.am. ś¯uladharam. śivam.